bibleexchange/courses/tabernacle/080_veil.md

 Blue, purple, and scarlet on  backdrop of fine twined linen of cunning work with cherubim's.
 The humanity of Jesus in His perfection was the "cunning work" of God.
 He was God's great masterpiece.
 The cherubim speak to us of glorified humanity: humanity in its highest state of perfection.
 (Some regard the cherubim as a high order of angelic beings.)

+It is not clear how thick the tabernacle veil was, but the veil that was used in Herod's temple during Jesus' day  was reported by Josephus as being 4 inches thick, was renewed every year, and that horses tied to each side could not pull it apart.
+Early rabbinic literature (The Mishnah) states that the Temple veil was as thick as a man’s hand.
+Jewish writings also state that the veil required 60 men to handle it and it would require the strength of a yoke of oxen pulling in opposite directions to rend it.****

+This veil served as a great barrier between the Holy Presence of God and His people.

+> Levitucs 16:1 ¶ And the LORD spake unto Moses after the death of the two sons of Aaron, when they offered before the LORD, and died; 2 And the LORD said unto Moses, Speak unto Aaron thy brother, that he come not at all times into the holy place within the vail before the mercy seat, which is upon the ark; that he die not: for I will appear in the cloud upon the mercy seat.

 ## II.
 Three-fold Support of the Veil

 (Pillars, Hooks, Sockets)